mrllama123/dyno-viewer/README.md

 ### flatpak notes

-this repo supports flatpak building to make the process easy there is a script that builds the flatpak, Which are loosely created from this really useful [blog post](https://www.loganasherjones.com/2018/05/using-flatpak-with-python/).
+this repo supports local flatpak building to make the process easy there is a script that builds the flatpak, Which are loosely created from this really useful [blog post](https://www.loganasherjones.com/2018/05/using-flatpak-with-python/).
 To run call:

 ```bash
 poetry run flatpak_build